Antibiotics are a well-known risk factor for yeast infections, so how do you stop them from coming back after a course of antibiotics?

 Another potential benefit of probiotics lies in prevention, particularly in contexts where the microbial balance is likely to be disrupted — such as during or shortly after taking antibiotics.

-Best probiotic strains for yeast infections
+Best probiotic strains to take while on yeast infection treatment

 Best probiotic products for yeast infections